Aryan9901/LocalMart/frontend/README.md

-# VeggShoppee UI
+# subziwale UI
-VeggShoppee UI is the frontend of the Quick Commerce platform, developed using React.
+subziwale UI is the frontend of the Quick Commerce platform, developed using React.
 This document provides instructions to build and run the project, ensuring it's ready for deployment on AWS.

 ## Prerequisites